 The subject won his weight class and the overall title for

-a NPC National Qualifying State Competition.
-The day of the show
+NPC National Qualifying State Competition.
+On the day of the

-he weighed in at 226 lbs with approximately 4% body fat.
-The
+show, he weighed in at 226 lbs with approximately 4% body fat.

-following is an brief summary of his preparation:
+The following is a brief summary of his preparation: